tamarin-prover/tamarin-prover/manual/src/001_introduction.md

-Tamarin can then be used to automatically construct a proof that, even when arbitrarily many instances of the protocol's roles are interleaved in parallel, together with the actions of the adversary, the protocol has its specified properties.
+Tamarin can then be used to automatically construct a proof that, even when arbitrarily many instances of the protocol's roles are interleaved in parallel, together with the actions of the adversary, the protocol fulfils its specified properties.
 In this manual, we provide an overview of this tool and its use.